zaiah/vmsuite/README.md

 Update virtualbox

---first-run               Build databases and all that jazz.
---rebuild                 Rebuild databases for new versions.
+x --first-run               Build databases and all that jazz. x --rebuild                 Rebuild databases for new versions.
 --no-server-setup         Skip the whole server setup step.
 --update                  Update virtualbox.
 --clobber                 Totally overwrite your old setup.